Abwas/oop-javascript-synthesized-article/README.md

 **Exercise**

-What do you think that will be printed when this code runs?
+What do you think that will happen when you run this code?

 ```js
 var text = 'Outer text';